very-good-science/data-ethics-club/README.md

 # Ethical Data Science "Journal" Club
 :computer: :brain: :bar_chart: :sparkles:

 A reading list designed to provoke discussion about ethical applications of, and processes for, data science.
-"Journal" because we will also read blog posts or (parts of) books.
-Based in Bristol, but open to all.
+"Journal" because we will also read blog posts, (parts of) books, or watch videos.
+The organisers are based in Bristol, but the club is open to all.

 ## Organisation
 At the moment, we would love suggestions for reading/viewing materials.
 If you'd like to help organise, please [email us](mailto:grp-ethicaldatascience@groups.bristol.ac.uk).